iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 A small note on copying: it is possible to "move" some data in certain cases and languages:

 + Ruby has a family of `rb_str_new_*` functions, but literally all of them take `const char *ptr, size_t len`, however, it's possible to create a "dummy" heap-allocated Ruby `String` and set `ptr` and `len` on it.
 It is possible only (and only) because internals of all Ruby objects (including `String`) are fully exposed on C layer.
-+ Node.JS has a [`Napi::String`](https://github.com/nodejs/node-addon-api/blob/main/doc/string.md) class for that but it takes either a C++ `const std::string&` or `const char *`.
++ Node.js has a [`Napi::String`](https://github.com/nodejs/node-addon-api/blob/main/doc/string.md) class for that but it takes either a C++ `const std::string&` or `const char *`.
 From what I know internals are not available, so copying is necessary.
-+ C++ has a `std::string` that doesn't have a "take-and-store-what's-given" constructor that takes a `char *` (I would call it a "move" constructor, but this name has a different meaning in C++ :D).
++ C++ has a `std::string` that does not have a "take-and-store-what's-given" constructor that takes a `char *` (I would call it a "move" constructor, but this name has a different meaning in C++ :D).
 There's a `const char *` constructor that performs copying.
-Of course it's possible to create a compiler-dependent type-casting to a class with the same set of fields, move pointer + len + capacity there and convert it back to `std::string`.
+Of course it's possible to create a compiler-dependent type-casting to a class with the same set of fields, move pointer + `len` + capacity there and convert it back to `std::string`.
 It's ugly, but definitely doable.

 ## A demo, small but representative

 Let's start.
 I'd like to demonstrate a different solution on a tiny example.
-Let's write a micro-library that has several Rust structs, something like a function that, let's say, takes a `String` and returns a `Vec` of all non-ascii chars.
+Let's write a micro-library that has several Rust structs, something like a function that, let's say, takes a `String` and returns a `Vec` of all non-ASCII chars.
 It's called `foo`.

 ```
 pub fn foo(s: &str) -> Vec<char> {